Desbeers/Chord-Provider/README.md

 ### General

 - It wil view and/or edit **ChordPro** files.
+- It has a editor that highlights your chords and directives with colors you can change in in the settings.
 - It recognise most of the **ChordPro** directives, but not all.
 - It can show diagrams for the guitar, guitalele and ukulele.
 - You can click on a chord diagram and it will open a Sheet with all known versions.